vitorsaa2k/Login-API/README.md

 ## How it works and details

- It veryfies the inputs received by the user using rejex (which i dont know how it works lol) encrypts the password received by the user and save it in the data-base.
+ It veryfies the inputs received by the user using rejex (which i dont know how it works lol) hash the password received by the user and save it in the data-base.
  This is a NoSQL server and designed to use mongoDB as data-base.

-it will either send a "FAILED" or "SUCCESS" status and with a message descripting what heppened
+it will either send a "FAILED" or "SUCCESS" status and with a message descripting what happened
 ```javascript
  {
     status: "FAILED"